general info on bee venom for therapy

 – Anticancer, antibacterial, antifungal, antiviral

-BUT, higher doses are inflammatory and haemolytic!
+BUT, higher doses are inflammatory and hemolytic!

-Phospholipase A
+Phospholipase A in bee venom

-Enzyme hydrolysing phospholipids 10-12 %
+Enzyme hydrolyzing phospholipids 10-12 %

 Effect:

-– Destroys phospholipids and dissolves the cell membrane of blood bodies;
+– destroys phospholipids and dissolves the cell membrane of blood bodies;

 – lowers the blood coagulation and blood pressure,